joelbygger/cmake_proj/cmake_proj.md

 Factories and usage instructions available in [factories](factories).

-## Tests

-Tests for framework functionality: [testsOfFramework](testsOfFramework).

-Your application should be placed under [src](src).

-# Tools
+# Static analyzers

-Analyzes, tests or corrects your code.

-When you create a target via the factory the tools below will be added automatically.
-They will either be added to your target and executed every time you build or execute the target (depending on tool), or added as a new target.

-Implemented in [external](external), called by the factories.

 ## Cppcheck

 A static analysis tool.
-Must be installed on system.
-Increases build time and produces extra output, also when there are no findings.
+Increases build time and produces extra output (also when there are no findings).
 Example output:

 ```bash
 [ 61%] Building CXX object src/a/CMakeFiles/a.dir/file1.cpp.o